HaukeBartsch/sdcm/README.md

 ## Output folder structure

 The default output folder structure combines patient, study and series level information.
-You can specify a simplier output format using the "-folder" option.
+You can specify a simpler output format using the "-folder" option.

 Default folders: